Before dawn, in mid-winter, the snow fell silently through the bitter cold air.

 “That’s the obvious conclusion.
 Moreover, the roots of the beech secrete poisons that ward off competing trees.
 Any sapling that sprouts too close will die.
 Hence this arrangement of trees with the same spacing and same size.
 Other kinds of trees can’t compete in such an environment, so beech groves tend to be the domain of only beech trees.”

 On top of that, Houkou pointed out, the mountain beech was a “bright” tree, letting a good amount of light through to the forest floor.
-The result was a luxuriant and diverse undergrowth.
+This resulted in a luxuriant and diverse undergrowth.
 Although the beechnuts were scarce on the ground, mushrooms grew in the rich soil and animals nested there.
 The unobstructed view provided by the beech made it a good hunting ground.

 “Prosperous and good company to have around—there’s a lot to like about a mountain beech.”